secureblue/chromium-clean-source/README.md

-# chromium-clean-source
+# trivalent-chromium-clean-source

 Vanilla chromium source, cleaned to reduce size and some proprietary bits.
-For use in [hardened-chromium](https://github.com/secureblue/hardened-chromium).
+For use in [trivalent](https://github.com/secureblue/trivalent).